Physics-of-Data/obsidian-editor/docs/TEMPLATER-SETUP.md

 ## Purpose

-This Templater script syncs attachments (images, PDFs) from the Obsidian vault back to the filesystem, allowing them to be accessible by external editors like Typora.
+This Templater script **Sync Attachments.md** syncs attachments (images, PDFs) from the Obsidian vault back to the filesystem, allowing them to be accessible by external editors like Typora.

 ## How It Works